Wanting to attend a real, safe, open and affirming (queer and trans-affirming) church in the Twin Cities or remotely from afar?

 Sunday morning space?

-Whether you are cisgender, trans, gender-queer or something different, please wear the clothing you want to wear.
+Whether you are cisgender, trans, gender-queer or sometimes various different gender expressions, please wear the clothing you want to wear.
 You really are welcome here.
 If you are in recovery and want to know that you are around many others in various stages of recovery as well, who are there to support you, please join us.
 We know that the historical church has caused harm, because many of us have experienced it.
 Therefore we are really good at nonjudgmental welcome, and we value making reparations.

 Accessibility?